tatref/linux-mem/README.md

 # snap.py

-Take a snapshot of /proc for further inspection
+Take a snapshot of /proc for later inspection

 ## Requirements